Water Management Planning and Monitoring

 Deschutes Basin resolve long-standing water management issues.
 The DRC

 and our partners are now underway with the Upper Deschutes Basin Study.

 The Basin Study is a $1.5 million process, in partnership with the Bureau of Reclamation, that will provide a road map to meet water needs for rivers, agriculture and communities for the next 50 years.
 It includes a climate change analysis to ensure that we are planning for future conditions.
-The study builds on previous planning work in the basin, including the Deschutes Water Planning Initiative, and is expected to be complete in late 2017.
+The study builds on previous planning work in the basin, including the Deschutes Water Planning Initiative, and is expected to be complete in 2018.